By Evan Christensen · Owner, The Barn Door Hardware Store

-One of the questions I get most often isn't about track lengths or weight ratings — it's "what style looks best?"
+One of the questions customers ask most often isn't about track lengths or weight ratings — it's "what style looks best?"
 It makes sense.
 Hardware is the most visible part of a barn door installation, and the wrong choice can make an otherwise beautiful door look off.
 Get it right, though, and the hardware becomes a design detail people notice and ask about.

 First: Matching Hardware Style to Your Interior